-As lockdown easing continues, we are pleased to announce that each of our residents is now able to nominate up to 5 people to visit, although no more than two visitors are permitted at any one time.
-Babies and children under 11 do not count towards this limit, however national restrictions on indoor gatherings must be adhered to.
-This is to allow care homes to ensure that visiting arrangements can be conducted safely and in line with current infection control guidance.
+We are pleased to announce that each of our residents is now able to have as many people to visit as they so please, although no more than two visitors are permitted at any one time.
+Babies and children under 11 do not count towards this limit, This is to allow care homes to ensure that visiting arrangements can be conducted safely and in line with current infection control guidance.

 We know how important it is to both residents and their family to see each other and with your help, we want to support this as much as we can, but it is also our duty to protect your loved ones from any unnecessary risk.